Commencement From A-Z

 I-70 and Missouri Hwy 13 - Exit 49

 Graduation announcements can be purchased from University Store.
 Information can be obtained by calling 660-543-4370 or 800-330-7698 or through the University Store in Elliott Union, Room 128.
-Jostens' representatives will be at University Store on October 27th and 28th, 10 a.m. - 3 p.m. and November 3rd and 4th, 9 a.m. to 4 p.m.
+Jostens' representatives will be at University Store on TBA.
 Inquiries via e-mail can be directed to firstname.lastname@example.org.
 You may also visit the University Store Graduation FAQs web page.

-The Multipurpose Building (500 S Washington) will open for guests and participants at 9 a.m. for the morning ceremony and at 1 p.m. for the afternoon ceremony.
+The Multipurpose Building (500 S Washington) will open for guests and participants 1 hour prior to the designated ceremony start times.
 Guests are encouraged to arrive at least 20 minutes before the start of the ceremony.
 Guest requiring special accommodations (wheelchairs, walkers, baby strollers, etc.) are encouraged to arrive earlier.
 Each ceremony lasts approximately 90 minutes.
 No tickets are required for guests.
 Candidates may invite as many guests as they would like to the ceremony.

-Don't forget, after graduation The Career Services Center is still here to assist you with all of your career development needs.
-Individual assistance is available for resume writing, interview techniques, networking tips, and job search strategies.
+Don't forget, after graduation Career Development Services is still here to assist you with all of your career development needs.

 For additional help or information, please call our office at 660-543-4985 or by email at firstname.lastname@example.org.

 UCM diplomas are printed on 8.5" by 11" paper and are in the portrait orientation.
-Diplomas include your degree name, major, and academic honors (if applicable).
+Undergraduate diplomas include your degree name, major, and academic honors (if applicable).
 Diplomas do not include minors.
 Students are issued the only copy of their diploma, UCM does not keep copies.

-Diplomas will be mailed approximately 6 to 8 weeks after grades are available to the diploma address you have on file with your application in the Registrar's Office.
+Diplomas will be mailed approximately 6 to 8 weeks after grades are available to the diploma address you have on file with your application.
 The address you indicated must be good for that time frame.
 Diplomas will not be forwarded by the Post Office.
 This address is only used to mail your diploma.
-To make necessary changes contact the Office of the Registrar in Ward Edwards Building, Room 1000.
+Undergraduate students that need to make necessary changes contact the Office of the Registrar in Ward Edwards Building, Room 1000.
 Please specify the address is for your diploma.
 Diploma address changes cannot be taken by telephone.
 Inquiries via e-mail can be directed to email@example.com.
 If you update your local or primary mailing address, your diploma address will not be changed.
+Graduate students please visit the graduate office in Ward Edwards Building, Room 1800 or by email at firstname.lastname@example.org to make any necessary diploma address changes.

 If you move to an address other than the one on file in the Registrar's Office and fail to notify the Registrar's Office, we cannot guarantee you will receive your diploma.
 A fee is required before a duplicate diploma will be ordered.